-Ms O's complaint was considered by one of our adjudicators.
-He didn't think that Moneybarn had done anything wrong or treated Ms O unfairly.
-So he didn't recommend that Ms O's complaint should be upheld.
-Ms O disagreed with our adjudicator and the complaint was passed to an ombudsman for a final decision.
+Mrs J's complaint was considered by one of our investigators.
+He didn't think that Moneybarn had done anything wrong or treated Mrs J unfairly.
+So he didn't recommend that Mrs J's complaint should be upheld.
+Mrs J disagreed and so her complaint has been passed to me for review and decision.